WellFiredDevelopment/dotGuacamoleDocumentation/sphinx/source/api/classes/class_wellfired_guacamole_pages_tabbedpage.rst

     **Description**

         This is called when the whole ItemSource is changed.
-I.E. ItemSource = new collection(); Note : This is only called if ItemSource is an ObservableCollection.
+I.E. ItemSource = new collection();

 .. _classwellfired_guacamole_pages_tabbedpage_1a89bb329bfdba1bbb52be6684061218f2: